4 Steps To Quit Your Job & Long Term Travel

 Flip-flops + hat

-If you’re going somewhere cold obviously jackets, beanie and thermals are included also.
-Don’t forget that unless you’re planning on going to the Antarctic you will be able to buy stuff as you go so don’t stress about leaving something behind.
+If you’re going somewhere cold obviously include jackets, beanie and thermals also.
+Don’t forget that unless you’re planning on going to the Antarctic you will be able to buy stuff as you go.
+Don’t stress about leaving something behind.
 Here are a few other small things I like to make sure I pack.

-If you have actually read all the way down i’m impressed, and pretty sure you don’t need any more convincing so hurry up and quit your job, plan your trip, start packing and hit the airport.
-If you’re still not sure, go back up to the objections and reread that section then head to the links section to see just how easy things like planning have become.
-Always remember that your cubicle will still be there when you get back (if you still want it), and life will go on just fine without you.
-I can’t even list the number of people I’ve met, who after leaving their jobs to see the world have had absolutely no regrets about the decision, now compare that to how you would feel if you didn’t go..
+Life will go on just fine without you.
+I can’t even list the number of people I’ve met, who after leaving their jobs to see the world have had absolutely no regrets about the decision.
+Now compare that to how you would feel if you didn’t go..
 I hope the view of your office wall is nice!!
-Go and see the world and when you eventually come home I guarantee you’ll be glad you went and you’ll have a bucket list a good bit lighter.
+Go and see the world.
+When you eventually come home I guarantee you’ll be glad you went.
+You’ll also have a bucket list a good bit lighter.

 Missed anything? – Let me know in the comments.